FarisArmoush/groceries/README.md

-Overall, Groceries is designed to simplify the process of creating and managing shopping lists, making it easier to remember what you need to buy and ensuring you dont forget any essential items while grocery shopping.
+Overall, Groceries is designed to simplify the process of creating and managing shopping lists, making it easier to remember what you need to buy and ensuring you don't forget any essential items while grocery shopping.

-Certainly, Faris!
-I'd be happy to help you with that.
-Here's a template you can use for your README file:

 ---